TheSavageDev/context-talk/README.md

 ### 📜 Things To Do

 Both A and B contexts should have automagically fetched a Dad Joke.
 You should have an ID, a Status of 200 and a Joke with four buttons below each side.
-Also an omnious section hanging out above them.
+Also an ominous section hanging out above them.
 We'll get to that later.

 The buttons below the text are dispatchable actions you can use to manipulate the data.